lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="58677491" title="The Memory Librarian" name="books/2023/the-memory-librarian.jpg" width="200" >}}

 I liked two stories out of five.
-There's nothing wrong with the rest but the style doesn't do it for me.
-It's like a great picture that is out of focus.
-You can tell it's great but you're also disappointed you can't see the details.
+There's nothing wrong with the rest but the writing style doesn't do it for me.
+It felt like a great picture slightly out of focus.
+You can tell it's great but you're also disappointed it could have been much better.

 {{</ book >}}